rezaJOY/test/README.md

 - Creating derivative works
 - Distributing the code to third parties

-For licensing inquiries, contact: info@ghoreo.com
+For any inquiries, contact: info@ghoreo.com

 ---

-**Built with care by the GHOREO team** | Empowering hosts in Dhaka since 2026
+**Built with care by the GHOREO** | Empowering hosts in Dhaka since 2026